taigw/GrabCut-GraphCut/README.md

 # GrabCut-GraphCut
-Matlab implementation of GrabCut and GraphCut for interactive image segmentation
+Matlab implementation of GrabCut and GraphCut for interactive image segmentation.

 GrabCut needs the user to provide a bounding box to segment an object.
 After getting an initial sgmentation, the user can provide scribbles for refinement.

-GraphCut neds the user to provide a set of scribbles for the foreground and background to segment an object.
-Refiment is also allowed by giving more scribbles.
+GraphCut needs the user to provide a set of scribbles for the foreground and background to segment an object.
+Refinement is also allowed by giving more scribbles.

 This repository uses the maxflow algorithm provided by http://vision.csd.uwo.ca/code/

+This implementation was developed for comparison with DeepIGeoS.
+If you use this repository, please cite the following paper:

+Wang, Guotai, et al. "Deepigeos: A deep interactive geodesic framework for medical image segmentation."
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 2018. https://ieeexplore.ieee.org/document/8370732

-How to use:
+# How to use:

 1, download the code